🚀 Motivation: Why a Vision-Centric Survey?

 Based on this, we establish a conceptual framework that decomposes VWM into three essential components:

-- (1) The Perceptual Foundation: How diverse visual signals are transformed into world representation.
+- (1) Vision Encoding: How diverse visual signals are transformed into world representation.

-- (2) The Dynamics Core: What "laws of the world" are learned, progressing from spatio-temporal coherence to physical dynamics and causal reasoning.
+- (2) Knowledge Learning: What world knowledge are learned, progressing from spatio-temporal coherence to physical dynamics and causal mechanisms.

-- (3) The Key Capability: How VWM performs controllable simulation conditioned on actions, language, or other interaction prompts.
+- (3) Controllable Simulation: How VWM performs controllable simulation conditioned on actions, language, or other interaction prompts.

 🗺️ Taxonomy of VWM Designs